ethicalAndroid/Pandoc-HowTo/docs/word-to-markdown.md

 ## Results

 You should have a converted Markdown file with the `.md` file extension.
-You should also have a folder that includes any images from the Word file.
+You should also have a folder that includes any images extracted from the Word file.
 Make sure to examine your file for any errors in the conversion.

 {% include footer.md %}